ppkantorski/Ultrahand-Overlay/debug/README.md

-This package was created to debug some of the Ultrahand Overlay functions.
+This package was created to debug various Ultrahand Overlay functions.